wlambertz/badtourn/docs/dev-cli.md

 - `ro docs generate` emits a full command reference at `docs/cli-reference.md`.
 - Pass `--wiki` (or set `docs.publishToWiki: true`) to mirror the output into `wiki/CLI.md`; remember to commit the wiki submodule separately.
 - Add `--output <path>` or `--wiki-output <path>` to override the targets when needed.
+- `--commit-wiki` stages and commits the wiki update automatically (use `--commit-message` or `docs.wikiCommitMessage` for the commit text).
+Combine with `--dry-run` to preview.

 ## Packaging & Releases
 - Local snapshot build: